cea

 Internal Audit Process and Accreditation

-For the sake of continuity, the SFL is required to prepare an annual report.
-The Committee of Accreditation at the SFL finished the process of renewal of accreditation which expired in April 2017.
-The re-accreditation application and process is identical to the initial application and process.
+The Accreditation Committee at ITU SFL (School of Foreign Languages) renewed the five-year accreditation that expired in April 2017 by completing the same application and preparation processes.
 The committee completed a detailed report in the light of feedback received from the sub-committees and submitted it with all supporting documentation to enable CEA to monitor continuing compliance with CEA standards.
-The final report was submitted to CEA in July 2016; and then, the CEA committee made a similar formal observation visit to the SFL in November 2016.
-The school was granted a 1- year accreditation during which it is possible to make improvements to expand the accreditation period up to 9 more years.
+The final report was submitted to CEA in July 2016; and then, the CEA committee made a similar formal site visit to the SFL in November 2016.
+The school was granted a one-year initial accreditation during which it was possible to make improvements to expand the accreditation period up to nine more years.